Welcome to LearnPyQt — the complete guide to building GUI apps with Python & Qt.

 from basic bitmap graphics to our own entirely custom widget.

 There comes a point in any app's development where it needs to leave home — half the fun in writing software is being able to share it with other people.
-Packaging Python apps can be a little tricky, but in this PyQt5 tutorial we'll cover how to package up your apps to share, whether commercially or just for fun.
+Packaging Python GUI apps can be a little tricky, but in this PyQt5 tutorial we'll cover how to package up your apps to share, whether commercially or just for fun.

 Your Books & Downloads